feamster/COS461-Public/assignments/assignment4/README.md

-# Assignment 4: Passive Network Measurement
+# Assignment 4: Network Security - Portscan

-### Due April 1st, 5:00pm
+### Due April 9, 6:00pm

 You may work with a partner on this assignment.